Deploying Server Applications with Ansible

 Building your Infrastructure

-- hosts: proxy
+- hosts: npm

 name: Insalling NGINX Proxy Manager with Netbird